rookiemonkey/rookiemonkey/README.md

             <ul>
                 <li><i>Proyekto App <a href="https://github.com/rookiemonkey/proyekto">📦</a></i>
                   <ul>
-                    <li>A SaaS application that allows an organization to manage a number projects depending on their bought plan and invite their staffs.
-The project utilizes paymongo as a payment gateway :tada:</li>
+                    <li>A SaaS application that allows an organization to manage a number projects depending on their bought plan and invite their staffs.</li>
+                    <li>The project utilizes paymongo as a payment gateway and possible more to practice a specific design pattern :tada:</li>
                   </ul>
                 </li>
                 <li>Monkey Notes <a href="https://github.com/rookiemonkey/monkeynotes">📦</a>